 It is absolutely essential to show information on delivery, returns and refund information on the product page.
 This can be summarised to save space (but always include links to a comprehensive information page) or you can use tabs or an accordion layout.

 7. Show availability

 To stop customers becoming frustrated, it's important to show stock availability as early as possible.
 For the product pages, this means making it obvious which variants are available.
-If you don't do this you risk annoying customers who have to repeatedly try and choose a size before finding it is out of stock.
+If you don't do this you risk annoying customers who have to click through several options to choose a size before finding it is out of stock.

 8. Show scarcity

 It's both useful and persuasive to show visitors if you are running low on stock for a particular item.
 Set a threshold and show a warning once inventory falls beneath that level to say something like: "only three remaining".
 This is a great way to encourage customers to buy sooner rather than later (or never).

 Another good tip is to make sure that somewhere on your site there is a counter that shows the cut off for same day dispatch or next day delivery.
 This also instils urgency.

 Unless you're a household name, people are going to need a bit of reassurance before buying from you.
 The best way to do this is with "social proof".
 Some examples are:

 - Recent press.
 Use the logos only, don't show a full photograph of the page.

 - A big social following.
 If you have a large Instagram following, show this.